 Conquests of Samudragupta

 Samudragupta changed the monetary system of Gupta dynasty.
-He began the minting of seven different types of coins which included the standard type, the battle-axe type, the archer type, the Ashwamedha type, the tiger slayer type, the king and queen type and the lyrist type.
+He began the minting of eight different types of coins which included the standard type, the battle-axe type, the archer type, the Ashwamedha type, the tiger slayer type, the king and queen type, the lyrist type and the kacha type.
 All these coins exhibited an extreme delicate sculptural and technical finesse.
-Much about Samudragupta is known through coins issued by him.
+Much about Samudragupta is known through these coins issued by him.
 They were made of pure gold.
 The coin-making expertise was acquired from his acquaintance with the Kushans.

 The inscriptions, which have been found from the Samudragupta’s reign, are Allahabad Pillar Inscription and Eran Stone Inscription.
 The inscriptions are written in fine Gupta script- a later version of Brahmi.
 The inscriptions describe the political and military achievements of Samudragupta and praise the Gupta emperor and his reign.
 The other two inscriptions are Nalanda Inscription and Gaya Inscription, though they are much disputed about their time of writing.